 He saw her.
 He looked at her now.
 He met her eyes, his own crinkling at the corners, and his entire face broke into something that may have been laugh or sob.
 Ilu felt her face bending, her old shame swelling, cresting, and breaking, too.

 Ilu looked at the warlock, perplexed.
 “I have saved you?”

 The warlock had no smirk or smile or quirked eyebrow for her.
 “You have not,” he said.

 “But, why?
 How?”

 “It was simply a matter of giving him all that he needed to save himself.
 Leave.
 Go.
-You are both free of me,” he said, and when Olend smiled this time, it was a small, forceless gesture that could very well be the beginning of something beautiful.
+You are both free of me,” he said, and when Olend smiled this time, it was a small, forceless gesture that could very well have been the beginning of something beautiful.